oisinfaust/LogSobolevRelaxations/examples/odd_n_cycle_proofs/README.md

 ```julia
 check_pos_def(Q::Matrix{RealCyclotomicFieldElem{N}}) where N
 ```
 - A function which will return a carefully chosen symmetry-adapted polynomial basis.
 The return type will be a `Vector` of `LogSobolevRelaxations.GramBasis{RealCyclotomicFieldElem{N}}` objects.
 Each `GramBasis` corresponds to a block of the full block-diagonal Gram matrix.
 They also have a nontrivial sparsity pattern.
-For more details, please refer to our paper [TODO], and the code itself.
+For more details, please refer to our paper, and to the code itself.
 ```julia
 get_cycle_basis(x::Vector{DynamicPolynomials.PolyVar{true}})
 ```